vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 The `direct` registration method is only compatible with Pivotal Cloud Foundry version 1.5 or higher.
 In Pivotal Cloud Foundry Operations Manager, within the Pivotal Elastic Runtime tile’s Security Config, the “Enable cross-container traffic within each DEA” or “Enable cross-container traffic” option must be enabled.

 When using the `direct` registration method, requests from client applications to registered applications will not go through the Pivotal Cloud Foundry Router.
 You can utilize this with client-side load balancing techniques using [Spring Cloud and Netflix Ribbon](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-ribbon).
+To read more on registration techniques go [here](http://docs.pivotal.io/spring-cloud-services/service-registry/registering-a-service.html).

-If cross container traffic has been enabled, in the `app-config` repo add an additional section to the `$APP_CONFIG_REPO_HOME/application.yml` file as seen below.
+If cross container traffic has been enabled, in your fork of the `app-config` repo add an additional section to the `$APP_CONFIG_REPO_HOME/application.yml` file as seen below.
 If using the `route` option then no change is needed; move to the next step.

 ```yml
 security: